-From the deserted pebble beaches on Croatia’s islands to the hidden bays along Turkey’s Turquoise coast, Burgess charter experts pick their favourite secret beaches in the East Med – many only accessible from the sea.
+From the deserted pebble beaches on Croatia’s islands and the change-down chill of the Greek Islands to the hidden bays along Turkey’s Turquoise coast, Burgess charter experts pick their favourite secret beaches in the East Med – many only accessible from the sea.

 Often overlooked by the superyacht crowd, the Peloponnese peninsula, west of Athens, offers unspoiled anchorages, lush countryside, sleepy fishing villages and a vast array of islands.
 One such island is the little-known island of Kythira.
 A similar size to better-known Kos but with a fraction of the crowds, it offers pretty villages, castles and fantastic swimming spots backed by stunning beaches.
 One of these can be found at Avlemonas where there is a large natural pool surrounded by rocks at one end, and a small sandy beach with a gently shelving slope at the other.